 Being named as a beneficiary in a Will - meaning you will be inheriting property, possessions or a sum of money - can have certain implications with regard to the tax you have to pay.

-A legacy is money or an asset that you receive from the deceased’s Will.
+Specific gifts can be money or an asset that you receive from the deceased’s Will.
 You will not usually have any Income Tax liability unless it’s an asset that produces income or your legacy was paid late and your Personal Representative pays you interest on it.

 It is the responsibility of the Personal Representative to work out the residuary income of the estate for each year that it is being administered.
 A share of that income may be paid to the beneficiaries during the administration or after the period of administration has concluded.
 If you receive a payment during the administration it will be considered as income for the tax year.